shakfu/groovin/README.md

 ## Externals

-This project uses V. Boehm's 64-bit version (seehttps://github.com/v7b1/gigaverb and https://vboehm.net) of the original gigaverb~ external from by Olaf Matthes for maxmsp.
+This project uses

+- V. Boehm's 64-bit version (seehttps://github.com/v7b1/gigaverb and https://vboehm.net) of the original gigaverb~ external from by Olaf Matthes for maxmsp.
 GVerb implementation by Juhana Sadeharju kouhia@nic.funet.fi.

+- the karma object (see cycling 74 packages)

 ## Design